The Lusty Glaze Story

 Lusty Glaze has, to this day, retained an element of this charm; purpose-built wooden huts replace the canvas stripes and it is favoured by the local community and families who prefer its quirkiness to the mass of tourism on the main Newquay beaches.

 Since its original sale by the Crown, there have been 5 privileged owners.
-Jeremy and Tracey Griffiths, purchased the site in 1999 when it was in a derelict state and this is where perhaps the most dynamic stage of the site’s development began.
+Cornish born and bred Tracey, purchased the site in 1999 when it was in a derelict state and this is where perhaps the most dynamic stage of the site’s development began.

 The beach is now home to a fabulous team who cater for sun-worshippers, holiday makers, adrenaline junkies, food lovers, wedding couples and those simply seeking some escape from the daily grind.